Two Laws Protect People with Disabilities

 Am I protected by the ADA?

 The ADA protects you if you are a "qualified individual on the basis of a disability.”
 Let's look at each part of this law.

-Under this law, a disability is a physical or mental impairment that substantially limits one or more of your major life activities.
+A disability is a physical or mental impairment that substantially limits one or more of your major life activities.

 A disability substantially limits a major life activity if:

 - It lasts more than 6 months and,

 - Has more than a minor effect on a major life activity.

 A disability that is treated with medicine or corrected by an aid or device substantially limits you if you need the medicine, aid, or device to function.
 The only exception is normal glasses or contact lenses.